psychemedia/sin-eater-resources/resources/ACDMY_the-academy.md

 THE SIN-EATER.
 Croeswylan, Oswestry: Feb.
 28, 1876.

 My friend Mr. Morris, your latest contributor to the "Sin-Eater" correspondence, quotes the Mountain Decameron sketch of what is "believed to be the last sin-eater in Wales."
-I presume Mr. Morris quotes at second-hand, or he would have seen that he has only unearthed old Aubrey's "long, leane, ugly, lamentable poor raskal." for, in the passage immediately before Roscoe’s quotation, the author says :— “Mr. Fosbroke, in an account of the town of Ross, quotes a letter, I forget by whom (but I have an idea by Mr. Kyrle, the 'Man of Ross'), which describes a 'Sin-Eater,' who 'lived by Ross highway, and is described as a 'gaunt, ghastly, lean, miserable, poor raskal.'"
+I presume Mr. Morris quotes at second-hand, or he would have seen that he has only unearthed old Aubrey's "long, leane, ugly, lamentable poor raskal," for, in the passage immediately before Roscoe's quotation, the author says :— "Mr. Fosbroke, in an account of the town of Ross, quotes a letter, I forget by whom (but I have an idea by Mr. Kyrle, the 'Man of Ross'), which describes a 'Sin-Eater,' who 'lived by Ross highway, and is described as a 'gaunt, ghastly, lean, miserable, poor raskal.'"

 If your readers will refer to Mr. Fitzgerald's letter on November 20, 1875, they will see that the "poor raskals" are identical; and Mr. Downes, the author of the Mountain Decameron (who dates his book "Builth, Breconshire, April, 1836 "), does not profess to do more than pen a fancy sketch on Aubrey’s text, laying his scene in Cardiganshire.